Real-world models for multiple term structures: a unifying HJM semimartingale framework: Introduction

 \subsubsection{Foreign exchange markets}

 A first example of multiple term structures arises from yield curves in international financial markets.
 Similarly to \cite{JarrowTurnbull98}, this example will inspire our general parameterization of multiple term structures.
 We consider a domestic economy associated to a reference currency and a family $I=\{1,\ldots,m\}$ of foreign economies, each of them associated to a distinct foreign currency.
 For each $i\in I$, the value at time $t$ of one unit of the $i$-th foreign currency in units of the domestic currency is given by the spot exchange rate $S^i_t$, while the $i$-th yield curve is specified by foreign ZCB prices $B^i(t,T)$, representing the value at time $t$ in units of the $i$-th foreign currency of one unit of the same currency delivered at time $T\geq t$.
 From the perspective of a domestic investor, the value of the $i$-th foreign ZCB at time $t$ is $S^i_tB^i(t,T)$, for each $i\in I$.
-Assuming that international trading is allowed, foreign ZCBs constitute risky assets for domestic investors due to currency risk, unlike domestic ZCBs.
-This setup naturally gives rise to $m+1$ term structures, corresponding to the domestic yield curve and the $m$ foreign yield curves, which must coexist in an arbitrage-free way.
-HJM models for FX markets have been first introduced in \cite{AminJarrow91} and later analyzed in a semimartingale setup in \cite{phdkoval}.
+If international trading is allowed, foreign ZCBs constitute risky assets for domestic investors due to currency risk, unlike domestic ZCBs.
+This framework yields $m+1$ term structures, corresponding to the domestic yield curve and the $m$ foreign yield curves, which must coexist in an arbitrage-free way.
+HJM models for FX markets were first introduced in \cite{AminJarrow91} and later analyzed in a semimartingale setup in \cite{phdkoval}.
+Inflation-linked term structure models, as considered for instance in the seminal framework of \cite{JarrowYildirim03}, also naturally fit into this setting, since they involve the joint modeling of both nominal and real interest rate term structures.